-The scales do not appear to be as popular as the meat, although it is understood that they can be served roasted with sand in the hot pan and deep fried.
+The scales do not appear to be as popular as the meat, although it is understood that they can be served roasted with sand in a hot pan and deep fried.

-Image 10 - Social media post by the "Pangolin Princess" after sharing images of stews she consumed made with the meat of several protected animals, including the pangolin.
+Image 10 - Social media post by the "Pangolin Princess" after sharing images of stews she consumed made with the meat of several protected animals, including pangolin $^{43}$ .